kkruel8100/Crime-Analysis/README.md

 - Using the full date range, prophet predicted that inflation would continue to decline in future years and would reach negative inflation.
 - When filtering the date range for the last 30 periods (years), prophet predicted significantly different results.
 Overall it showed consistent low inflation to continue to trend in the future.
 While the data had shown inflation rise in 2021, prophet interpreted this as an outlier.
 - Conclusion, limiting the data set to a more limited time span can have significantly different results.
 In addition, prophet has limited application on a dataset that is influenced by other factors.
 It is best for seasonal patterns.

+- Simple model analysis

+  - Simple model had similar curvature for inflation increasing in the future but there were differences in forecasting results.

+- Conclusion, simple model showed divergent results compared to crime results.
+This is contrary to the correlation matrix.
+To get meaningful results, more data is needed over a shorter time period.

 _Note: COVID-19 lockdowns began approximately March 2020._